John Cator: The Cator estates

 Cator died in London in 1806 at his Adelphi apartment and was buried in the churchyard of St George's Church, Beckenham.
 At the time of his death he had property in Beckenham, Croydon, Addington, Leigh, Chiddingstone, Waltham Forest, Chingford and a small amount in Hereford which had been his father's.
 His only child a daughter Maria had died in infancy so he had no direct heir.

 His estates were inherited by his nephew John Barwell Cator (1791–1850), who "with a young man's flair, exploited the Blackheath estate with style and profit," though it was not until the mid 1820s that building started in earnest.
 J. Barwell Cator had purchased estates in Woodbastwick in Norfolk (Woodbastwick Hall is still the family seat), and it later fell to other Cators – his younger brother Peter Cator (1796-1873) and son Albemarle Cator (1813-1868) – to expand the developments of Beckenham and Blackheath to take advantage of the growth of the railway network during the mid 19th century.
-John Cator had intended the Beckenham Estates to remain intact for the family but a Private Act of Parliament 1825 permitted J. Barwell Cator and other trustees of the estate to sell or lease property with the intention of replacing sales with other purchases so Woodbastwick expanded, and the family under Albemarle Cator also acquired property in Trewsbury in Gloucestershire.
+John Cator had intended the Beckenham Estates to remain intact for the family but a private act of Parliament, the Cator's Estate Act 1825 (6 Geo.
+4. c.
+38 Pr.), permitted J. Barwell Cator and other trustees of the estate to sell or lease property with the intention of replacing sales with other purchases so Woodbastwick expanded, and the family under Albemarle Cator also acquired property in Trewsbury in Gloucestershire.

 The upmarket Blackheath Park neighbourhood south-east of the heath itself bears alternate name "the Cator Estate".

-John Barwell Cator's descendant, Elizabeth Cator (died 1959) was the mother of Michael Bowes-Lyon, 17th Earl of Strathmore and Kinghorne.
+John Barwell Cator's descendant, Elizabeth Cator (died 1959) was the mother of Fergus Bowes-Lyon, 17th Earl of Strathmore and Kinghorne.